Linear Model and Extensions: Regression with binary outcomes

 that is, the change of the log odds of $y_{i}$ if we increase $x_{ij}$ by a unit holding other covariates unchanged.
-Qualitatively, if $\beta_j >0$, then larger values of $x_{ij}$ lead to larger probability of $y_i = 1$; if $\beta_j < 0$, then larger values of $x_{ij}$ lead to smaller probability of $y_i = 1$.
+Qualitatively, if $\beta_j >0$, then larger values of $x_{ij}$ lead to larger probabilities of $y_i = 1$; if $\beta_j < 0$, then larger values of $x_{ij}$ lead to smaller probabilities of $y_i = 1$.